MicrosoftDocs/ATADocs/ATADocs/reports.md

 ---
 # required metadata

-title: Working with ATA Reports | Microsoft Docs
+title: Working with ATA Reports
 description: Describes how you can generate reports in ATA to monitor your network.
 keywords:
 author: rkarlin